Dragusin-Cristian/senior-react/NOTES.md

 - Create an organization on npm.
 The name must be the same with the package name in our project (as we did in the "renamed registry" commit)
 - Add the  "publishConfig" field on every package.json and "private" field on the package you want to be private (as we did in the "publish to npm" commit)

+- yarn package.json build and publish scripts fail for some reason, but they execute just fine.
+So from the terminal run separately "yarn build" and "yarn lerna publish" from the root folder